NEONScience/NEON-Data-Skills/tutorials/Other/GEE/1_intro_aop_gee/1a_intro_aop_gee.md

 ## AOP GEE Data Availability

-Since we are rolling out the AOP data additions to GEE, the first thing you may want to do is see what datasets are currently available.
+Since we are adding AOP data to GEE on a rolling basis, the first thing you may want to do is see what datasets are currently available.
 A quick way to do this is shown below:

 ```javascript
 // list all available images in the NEON Surface Directional Reflectance (SDR) image collection: